kgrid-objects/fda-label-collection/README.md

 #### DEPLOY THE REMDESIVIR LABEL API ON YOUR OWN SERVER

-Using Knowledge Grid technology - specifically the Knowledge Grid Activator API Gateway Tool - it is possible to download and deploy the Remdesivir Label to establish the Remdesivir Label API on any suitable server (including many current laptops).
+Using Knowledge Grid technology - specifically the Knowledge Grid Activator API Gateway Tool - it is possible to download and deploy the Remdesivir Label to establish the Remdesivir Label API on any suitable server (including typical laptops).

 To establish the API locally on a server, it will help if have prior experience with system administration and API deployment.
 We can only provide high-level instructions here.